ProjecticumDataScience/lumbricus/readme.md

 ### Positiv
-Positiv control
-The positive control in this experiment is C. elegans.
+Positiv control in this experiment is C. elegans.
 The testing model is developed from proteins.